DarrrkSide/Bookmarklets-Bank/README.md

 </div>

 ## How to Use
-For the bookmarklets

-Select all of the code
+1. Select all of the code

-Drag it to your bookmarks bar
+2. Drag it to your bookmarks bar

-Click when you want to run the bookmarklet
+3. Click when you want to run the bookmarklet